The 8 Best Places to Buy Real Estate Leads in 2026

 Why I chose REDX

-It is ideal for budget-conscious agents who invest time marketing by phone or door knocking, as success with the platform requires consistent effort and a proactive approach to lead gen. If you’re going with REDX, practice your cold-calling scripts and have your CRM handy.
+It is ideal for budget-conscious agents who are not afraid to put boots on the ground, knock on doors, or pick up the phone for direct, unprompted calls, as success with the platform requires consistent effort and a proactive approach to lead gen. If you’re going with REDX, practice your cold-calling and door-knocking scripts.

 Additional features